The Conf42 community is made up of members from around the globe with a diverse set of skills, personalities, and experiences.

 This policy also applies to all virtual weapons such as phishing for personal data or inviting other attendees to visit inappropriate/scammy websites

-(fake government website, online gambling, Ponzi scheme, monetized online games, pornography, exquisite video content, etc), as well as any other type of virtual harassment existing today.
+(fake government website, online gambling, Ponzi scheme, monetized online games, pornography, explicit video content, etc), as well as any other type of virtual hazards existing today.

 If a participant engages in behavior that violates this Code of Conduct,

 the Conf42 team may take any action they deem appropriate,